Insurance for trades

 An injured passerby

 While working outside a client's house on some external building you step inside for a minute, putting your tools in a hidden place.
 You return only to find that your set of expensive drills has been stolen.
-Tools insurance would cover the cost to replace them.
+Tools insurance can cover the cost to replace them.

 While working on a construction site, a mains water pipe bursts, causing water damage to the many of the surrounding materials and major project setbacks.
-Contract works insurance would cover the cost to replace the damaged materials up to a limit of £500,000.
+Contract works insurance can cover the cost to replace the damaged materials up to a limit of £500,000.

 How do claims work?